 My love for photography began when I first got my little hands on my father's Yashica 35mm.
 I wasn't yet allowed to use the then 10-year-old camera unsupervised, but my dad would often buy me disposable cameras to help me gain practice.

-I like to believe that my passion for photography was hand down by my Nonno (grandfather).
-In his early twenties, he would make ends meet by attending four to six weddings a weekend, snapping photos of the guests on his Polaroid camera, and selling the photos for a _____ a pop.
+I credit my passion for photography to my Nonno.
+In his early twenties, he made ends meet by attending four to six weddings a weekend, snapping photos of the guests on his Polaroid camera, and selling the scatti rubati to the guests.
 He wasn't a professional photographer.
-He worked in factories and lumber yards for most of his life but he enjoyed capturing these special moments for others and continued to do so for many years.
+He worked in factories and lumber yards most of his life.
+But he enjoyed capturing these moments for others and continued to do so for several years.

-These stories and photos of the past have greatly influenced my shooting style.
-Although many may strive for a crisp, high definition photo, I find beauty in the imperfections.
+I believe in finding beauty in the imperfections.
 The slight blur of a hand reaching across the table.
 Fallen flower petals and coffee-stained linen.
-Recreating the moment as it is and capturing the *mood* has always been my *main goal*
+Recreating the moments as they are and invoking feelings of romance and nostalgia.